 You will love Grandma's old fashioned meringue cookie recipes.
-Whether you want fancy cookies for a special occasion or just a special treat, you simply cannot beat old fashioned meringues.
-They're elegant, sweet-tasting cookies that make any get-together an occasion to be remembered.
+Whether you want fancy cookies for a special occasion or just a special treat for yourself, you cannot beat these light-as-a-feather homemade meringues.

 Miss Parloa's New Cook Book (1880)